 Electrical current is 120 volts, 60Hz.
-A variety of plugs are in use including the flat two-pin (Type A), flat three-pin (Type I) and the UK-style three-pin (Type G).
+A variety of plugs are in use including the flat two-pin (Type A).

 The official language is Spanish, but English is understood in hotels and tourist destinations.
 In addition, there are many indigenous languages spoken in Guatemala as well.

-fever is endemic, so strict insect-bite protection measures must be taken.
+strict insect-bite protection measures must be taken.
 A yellow

-fever certificate is required from travellers
+fever certificate is required from travellers entering the country

-entering the country from infected areas.
-Hepatitis A and B, and
+from infected areas.
+Hepatitis A and B, and typhoid vaccinations

-typhoid vaccinations are recommended, as well as an MMR (Measles,
+are recommended, as well as an MMR (Measles, mumps and rubella)

-Visitors should be careful what they eat and stick to bottled water, or boil all water before drinking if bottled water is unavailable.
-Guatemalan hospitals are unlikely to give medical treatment unless the patient has medical insurance or can pay up front.
 Good travel insurance is therefore essential.
 State-funded hospitals are best avoided and travellers should only use private clinics where possible.
 All medication should be accompanied with a signed and dated letter from a doctor explaining what the medication is and why it is needed.

 Generally a 10 percent tip is recommended for good service in Guatemala.
 It is customary to tip waiters if a service charge hasn't been added to the bill and tipping extra for excellent service is also customary.
 Taxi drivers are not usually tipped.
 Hotel staff and tour guides expect to be tipped for their services and can be more favourable in their service when receiving generous tips.

-arriving at Guatemala City airport and travelling to hotels in the
+Tourists arriving at Guatemala City airport and travelling to

-extremely alert when leaving the airport.
-Protest may arise without
+should be extremely alert when leaving the airport.
+Protest may

-warning and should be avoided if possible.
+arise without warning and should be avoided if possible.

-Guatemala's rainy season between April and November usually brings about heavy rain and flooding, mudslides and hurricanes.
-These mudslides have claimed the lives of many people in recent years and it is best to excercise extreme caution when travelling to areas known for heavy rains and mudslides.
-Guatemala has active volcanoes, so it is important to regularly be aware of any volcanic activity.
+Guatemala's rainy season between April and November usually brings about heavy rain and flooding, mudslides, and hurricanes.
+These mudslides have claimed the lives of many people in recent years and it is best to exercise extreme caution when travelling to areas known for heavy rains and mudslides.
+Guatemala has active volcanoes, so it is important to always be aware of any volcanic activity.

-It is very common to greet most people, especially in the countryside.
-Clothing need not be too conservative, however, modesty is advised for female travellers in order to avoid unwanted attention.
-Ask permission before taking photographs, particularly of children, as local people are suspicious of foreigners approaching children for pictures due to incidences of child kidnapping, particularly in remote areas where tourists have been attacked.
+Ask permission before taking photographs, particularly of children, as locals are suspicious of foreigners approaching kids for pictures due to incidences of kidnapping, particularly in remote areas where tourists have been attacked.
 A small tip might be required.
-Military clothing is illegal.
-Public displays of affection between same sex couples should be avoided, particularly outside of Guatemala City.

 Business etiquette in Guatemala is similar to the rest of Latin America.
-Due to the warm, humid climate men often wear lightweight suits and women should wear a dress or a skirt with a blouse.
+Due to the warm, humid climate, men often wear lightweight suits.
+Women usually wear a dress or a skirt with a blouse.
 Always be punctual for meetings, as Guatemalan business people are very punctual.
-Use professional titles such as such as 'Doctor', 'Professor', 'Ingeniero' (engineer) or 'Abogado' (lawyer), otherwise address colleagues as Señor (Mr), Señora (Mrs) and Señorita (Miss), followed by their last names.
-Speaking softly is considered polite.
-Business cards may be exchanged although there is no ritual around it.
-Business hours are generally 8am to 5pm Monday to Friday with an hour taken over lunch and business lunches or breakfasts are preferred over business dinners.

 The international access code for Guatemala is +502.
 The outgoing code depends on what network is used to dial out on, which is followed by the relevant country code (e.g. +44 for the United Kingdom).
 City codes are not required.
-There are generally surcharges on calls made from hotels and it is cheaper to use calling cards.
+There are generally surcharges on calls made from hotels.
 Rates are generally less expensive after 7pm.
-Mobile phones work in the major towns and cities on a GSM network, but check that your network operator has a roaming agreement covering Guatemala.
-Internet cafes are available in the main tourist areas and many hotels, hostels and language schools will offer reasonable internet rates.
-Public phones require a call card and it may work out cheaper to use a call card for all calls, both local and, especially, international calls.
+Wifi connections are available in the cities and main tourist areas and many hotels, hostels and language schools will offer reasonable internet rates.

-Travellers to Guatemala over 18 do not have to pay duty on 500g of tobacco in any form and 500ml of liquor or spirits.
+Travellers to Guatemala over 18 do not have to pay duty on 500g of tobacco in any form and five liters of liquor or spirits.

 Become our Guatemala Travel Expert